DIY RV, Motorhome, and Camper-Trailer Repairs

 RV AC Repair, Maintenance, and Replacement Tips

-Remove the RV AC shroud and use a good coil cleaner to loosen the grime and a wet/dry shop vacuum to keep from making a mess while removing the resulting sludge.
-A fin comb which helps straighten bent coils for better cooling may be found on this page.
+- Remove the RV AC shroud and use a good coil cleaner to loosen the grime and a wet/dry shop vacuum to keep from making a mess while removing the resulting sludge.
+A fine comb which helps straighten bent coils for better cooling is a good idea.

-If possible, oil the fan motor while you have the RV AC shroud removed.
+- If possible, oil the fan motor while you have the RV AC shroud removed.
 Many RV AC fan motors have oiling tubes over the motor bearings.
 Often, the fan motor may start slowly if these bearings are not oiled annually.
+For more information, read How to Replace or Install an RV or Travel Trailer Rooftop Air Conditioner.

-If the RV AC rooftop unit is too far gone, replacing it with a new one is not a difficult undertaking.
-Check out the new and more efficient Coleman and Carrier RV AC units offered on this page.
-Installation is a simple job for the ordinary hands-on RV'er.
+- If the RV AC rooftop unit is too far gone, replacing it with a new one is not a difficult undertaking.
+Check out the new and more efficient Coleman and Carrier RV AC units.
+Installation is a simple job for the ordinary hands-on RVer.